The B.A. in music offers students the opportunity to study performance, composition, theory, and technology in a liberal arts setting.

 Natalie Slack '14 double majored in Music and English, and completed an internship with the UVM Lane Series while she was a student.
 She now works in the Marketing and Creative Services Department at Carnegie Hall.

 Margaret Roddy '11 is the general manager at Champlain Philharmonic.
-She played clarinet in orchestra, wind ensemble, and chamber ensembles, and double majored in Music - Classical Performance and Political Science.
+She played clarinet in orchestra, wind ensemble, and chamber ensembles, and double majored in Classical Performance and Political Science.